jpgninja/wp-aff/README.md

 # [ WP AFF ] Amazon Affiliates International

-Amazon Affiliate plugin for WordPress.
+Identifies Geo-locates visitor and updates to the appropriate Amazon domain, tagged with the appropriate Amazon Affiliate ID, to increase potential revenue.